KakakSeram/Writeups-CMD/Linux/ChangeDefaultUserAccountKali.md

-# Change Default User Account Kali
+# Change Default User Account on Kali Linux

 Running this on a fresh Kali installation.
 Login as kali user and run these commands to add a new default user: